AP-IT-GH/jumper-assignment-MennoOfficial/README.md

 Menno Plochaet - S142947
 Sam Van Wouwe - S120214

+Welcome to the Jumper Exercise repository!
+In this project, our goal is to develop an AI agent capable of smoothly jumping over obstacles aproaching from two angles.

 ## Setup

 This involves an agent who jumps over moving obstacles like its in the middle of an intersection.